pnd280/SObfuscator/README.md

 # SObfuscator
 AutoIt3 Obfuscator written in AutoIt3

+## Due to the lack of time, this public free-ware version has been postponed until (at least) the end of 2022, there will be no patches or updates until further notices.
+If you're interested in the private version, which of course includes nightly build with latest features and direct support from author, send me an email at pnd280@gmail.com.

 This is an **AutoIt3** code obfuscator written in **AutoIt3**, is designed and developed since March 2022.
 The one and only purpose of this project is to **prevent** your AutoIt3 original scripts from being pirated or analysed.

 ## Motivations